Kleinmarb/snapapi/README.md

   > since they will give you an insane speed-up for SnapAPIs HTTP servers

   > but you can use any http client for a SnapAPI HTTP server

+## License
+This project is licensed under either of

+- Apache License, Version 2.0, (LICENSE-APACHE or https://www.apache.org/licenses/LICENSE-2.0)
+- MIT license (LICENSE-MIT or https://opensource.org/licenses/MIT)

+at your option.